gwenphalan/autumn-bot-ts/README.md

 ## Requirements

-Before you get started with Autumn Bot, there's a few things you'll want ot get before the bot can function.
+Before you get started with Autumn Bot, there's a few things you'll want to get before the bot can function.

 -   [Imgur API Token](https://api.imgur.com/oauth2/addclient)
 -   [DBL API Token](https://top.gg/api/docs#mybots) (Only if you decide to list your bot on [Top.GG](https://top.gg/))